aizhigito/lexical-email-editor/README.md

 ## Description

-he Lexical Email Editor is a rich-text editor built on top of [lexical](https://github.com/facebook/lexical).
+Lexical Email Editor is a rich-text editor built on top of [lexical](https://github.com/facebook/lexical).
 It is designed to be a simple, easy-to-use editor that can be used to compose emails.

 ## Demo